 Integrated Timing with Other Channels

-Direct mail performs even better when it's integrated with digital or online campaigns.
+Direct mail performs even better when it's integrated with your digital strategy.
 For example:

-• Retargeting + Mail: Use data from your website or CRM to trigger personalised direct mail to recent visitors or cart abandoners.
+- Retargeting + Mail: Use data from your website or CRM to trigger personalised direct mail to recent visitors or cart abandoners.
+Utilising partially addressed mail can be a cost-effective way to target specific postcodes identified through your digital data.

 Your Ideal Timing Strategy Starts Here

-Whether you’re planning a seasonal promotion, launching a new product, or building brand awareness, our expert team will help you achieve a stand-out direct mail campaign, from print and fulfilment to postage.
+Whether you’re planning a seasonal promotion, launching a new product, or building brand awareness, our expert team will help you achieve a stand-out direct mail campaign, from print and specialist fulfilment to postage services.

 Get in touch today to chat with one of our experts and start planning your next perfectly timed campaign - call 01202 697100.